telerik/document-processing-docs/knowledge-base/fix-invalid-data-exception-generating-word-document.md

 ## Description

-The following exception may occur when trying to import a .DOC file using RadWordsProcessing:
+The following exception may occur when trying to import a DOC file using RadWordsProcessing:

 ![InvalidDataException](images/InvalidDataException.png)